 The golden rule of discussing politics at work is to not discuss politics at work.
-But with today being election day (and politics being discussed everywhere you look), it’s pretty difficult to completely avoid talking about it when you’re at the office.
+But with politics being discussed everywhere you look nowadays, it’s pretty difficult to completely avoid talking about it when you’re at the office.

 With that said, just because it is everywhere doesn’t mean that you just bring it up whenever there’s a lull in conversation.
 After all, you’ve probably seen just how quickly one Facebook status posted by a friend can turn into a full-out comment war.